-Of course, the truth isn’t as rosy nor black and white as communal memory would have us believe.
+Of course, the truth isn’t as rosy and the only facet of these yarns that was truly black and white was the screens on which the action was played and the newspaper print of the fight reports the following day.
 Dempsey ducked fighters.
 Liston was avoided.
 Ali and Frazier were both champions when they fought.
-Social factors contributed to all and it wasn’t perfect.
+Some championships were owned by the mob.
+And the longest recorded fight saw both boxers awarded Silver belts too.
+Social factors, things bigger than the sport itself, contributed to all those realities and it wasn’t perfect.
 But certainly, there was a clearer consensus on who were the leading fighters.

 The advent of the Internet has proven to be a crucible for new thinking, the sharing of knowledge and instant communication.
 It has illuminated corners of the globe previously unreachable, it has given voice to millions trapped in injustice, it has inspired the apathetic and it has provided hope and information too.

 Among its achievements is the forum it has afforded opinion.
 Everyone has a voice or at least the opportunity to share their viewpoint with the world.
-From this freedom of expression a new generation of writers has been spawned, and in this realm, boxing writers.
+From this freedom of expression a new generation of writers has emerged.
 But even among boxing writers there is a class system.

 True, the boundaries are smudged to grey now.
 Print journalists can no longer dismiss the web writer because they all, to a man, now see their work sitting alongside those who they’d prefer to ignore.
 The other issue is quality, among the cavalcade of mediocrity – to be kind – there are a host of gems the Internet has helped discover and in an era when boxing has slipped from the sports pages the Internet has been essential.